chutommy/chutommy.github.io/content/projects/pfam.md

   image: "/projects/pfam/cover2.png"
 ---

 This scientific project develops an interpretable model for classifying protein sequences into the most common protein families found in the UniProt Knowledgebase.
-The study employs and compares various machine learning techniques, such as k-nearest neighbors, decision trees, and random forests.
+The study employs common NLP techniques and compares various machine learning models, such as k-nearest neighbors, decision trees, and random forests.

 The comprehensive analysis and detailed implementation can be accessed through the following link:
 [Protein Family Classification](/resources/viz/pfam-classification.html)